 • In 2017, DOJ indicted Harold Martin III with violating section 793(e).
 Martin was a contractor who worked for a number of government agencies.
 A court-authorized search of his home was conducted in August 2016, and government documents in both hard and electronic copies were discovered in his home and car (although the precise number is not publicly known).
 The documents included "Top Secret" and "SCI" information.
 It appeared that Martin had taken such documents between the late 1990s and 2016.
 Martin pleaded guilty to one 793(e) count, and in 2019 was sentenced to 9 years in prison.
-There is no suggestion that Martin obstructed the investigation or disseminated any of the documents, but the Government noted at the time that Martin's retention of the documents in his personal possession created the risk of unauthorized disclosure, which results in the Government having to assess whether to take remedial action or abandon national security programs.
+There is no suggestion that Martin obstructed the investigation or disseminated any of the documents in his personal possession created the risk of unauthorized disclosure, which results in the Government having to assess whether to take remedial action or abandon national security programs.